 Kole sticks to the softer side of the jazz canon, interpreting thirteen ballad gems with eleven different pianists of note.
 Had she only been able to get one of these master craftsmenlike Hank Jones

 Each pianist merges with Kole in a different, wondrous way, bringing a little bit of themselves into the songs.
 Hank Jones largely takes a back seat to Kole, befitting a pianist who spent many a year supporting singers, but his playing on "But Beautiful" is all class and charm.
 Kole brings an overwrought sense of drama to Michel Legrand

 's superb playing ups the ante on "Lush Life," and Kole proves up to the challenge, delivering a jewel of a performance.
 When Barron solos, he takes the music in a different direction, with his staccato left hand playing against his running right.
 Other highlights include Alan Broadbent

 If people are truly measured by the company they keep, then Kole deserves all the accolades in the world for You Are There

 Track Listing: If I Had You; Every Time We Say Goodbye; It's Always You; Lush Life; These Foolish Things; I Remember; How Do You Keep the Music Playing?; But Beautiful; Softly, As In a Morning Sunrise; Strange Meadowlark; You Are There; Two For the Road; All the Way.

-Personnel: Hilary Kole: vocals; Hank Jones: piano (1, 8); Cedar Walton: piano (2); Kenny Barron: piano (4); Dave Brubeck: piano (5, 10); Alan Broadbent: piano (11); Freddy Cole: vocals and piano (3); Benny Green: piano (9); Hank Jones: piano (1, 8); Steve Kuhn: piano (12); Michel Legrand: piano (7); Mike Renzi: piano (6); Monty Alexander: piano (13).
+Personnel: Hilary Kole: vocals; Monty Alexander: piano (13); Kenny Barron: piano (4); Dave Brubeck: piano (5, 10); Alan Broadbent: piano (11); Freddy Cole: vocals and piano (3); Benny Green: piano (9); Hank Jones: piano (1, 8); Steve Kuhn: piano (12); Michel Legrand: piano (7); Mike Renzi: piano (6); Cedar Walton: piano (2).